ameeiina/Factor-Based-Investment-Strategy-Optimization/README.md

 | `qrumble` | Backtesting (proprietary, not in requirements.txt) |

 Java 11+ and Maven are required to build and run UbiSOM (`methods/som/UbiSOM/`).

+Claude Code was used to create this repository.